thecognifly/cognifly-python/README.md

 cognifly-controller
 ```

-### Precautions and manual control

-In the future, we may set a service to launch this script automatically on Cognifly at startup, so that the user doesn't need to SSH the drone.
+A service may be set on the rapsberri pi to launch this script automatically on CogniFly at startup, so that the user doesn't need to SSH the drone.
-HOWEVER, this first requires us to build a GUI that you can use to remotely disarm the drone in the event of an emergency or unexpected behavior (these do happen!).

-For now, in the event of an emergency, the SSH window in which the `cognifly_controller.py` script is running must be focused and the `D` key must be pressed to disarm the drone.
+### Manual control (optional)

-Note that other keys are available if you wish to manually control the drone with your keyboard through SSH:
+It is possible to manually control the drone with the keyboard via SSH, by focusing the session that executes `cognifly_controller.py` on the raspberry pi:

 - `A`: arm
 - `D`: disarm